mrkkrp/modalka/README.md

 * Automatic generation of key-bindings on the fly is always a bit dirty.

-* If you work with overlays that has local key maps this mode cannot handle this, you will need to disable it to interact with the overlays (for example if you are using packages to fold text).
+* If you work with overlays that have local key maps this mode cannot handle this, you will need to disable it to interact with the overlays (for example if you are using packages to fold text).